 At each balance sheet date the Group assesses whether there is objective evidence that a financial asset or a group of financial assets is impaired.
 In the case of equity securities classified as available-forsale, a significant or prolonged decline in the fair value of the security below its cost is considered in determining whether the securities are impaired.
 If any such evidence exists for available-for-sale financial assets, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognised in profit or loss - is removed from equity and recognised in the income statement.
-Impairment losses recognised in the income statement on equity instruments are not subsequently reversed through the income statement.
+Impairment losses not subsequently reversed through the income statement.